ANZAC Bridge - Sydney

 The lower New Zealand plaque

-On Anzac Day 2000 the NSW Premier, the Hon.
-Bob Carr, unveiled two "Rising Sun" military badges placed on the northern and southern faces at the middle of the bridge.
+On ANZAC Day 2000 the NSW Premier, the Hon.
+Bob Carr, also unveiled two "Rising Sun" military badges placed on the northern and southern faces at the middle of the bridge.

 From Jacksons Point